-Writing compelling messaging for an advocacy campaign requires strategy.
-We've put together a brief guide to help you create relevant, goal-oriented content so can support your advocacy mission with a communications framework.
+Creating compelling language for an advocacy campaign is an exercise that can be supported by a communications framework.
+We've put together a brief overview to help you create interesting, goal-oriented advocacy content so can support your advocacy mission.

 A tumultuous election year, a change in administration, unparalleled global activism and the rise of new media have all contributed to the way that political advocacy is conducted and affects policy.
 As 2017 unfolds, individual citizens, organizations, and even for-profit companies are speaking out on social issues and engaging in various forms of advocacy.
 Here are 5 trends we expect to continue to develop throughout the year:

 Technology has transformed how advocacy campaigns are developed and implemented.
 Equipped with digital advocacy tools, nonprofit organizations and associations are able to extend their sphere of influence beyond the communities they serve, by reaching citizens all over the US through online programs.
 Advocacy software fills the void of government relations in the digital space, but how else can advocacy software be used?
 The unique features offered by advocacy service providers can be applied in many areas of association operations, take a look at several examples:

 Through our work with trade associations and nonprofit organizations, Muster has learned much about different association management software (AMS) and membership management software (MMS).
 Many associations use an AMS or MMS to streamline their organizing, event planning, communicating, and financial reporting efforts.